directus-labs/guest-authoring/directus-and-hugo/index.md

 [params]
   api_url = "https://directus.example.com"
 ```

-The variable `api_url` is the URL of your Directus project.

 This ensures the prebuild directory outputs only the data fetched from the Directus project API.